-Sticking to nutrition goals is often hard when you're on the go.
-But with more people trying different diet plans — from the high-fat ketogenic diet to Whole30 — fast food chains are taking notice.
-Some are offering new items, while others are sharing meal hacks and swap options for diners.
+Sticking to nutrition goals is often hard when you don't have much time in the morning.
+But with more people trying different diet plans — from the high-fat ketogenic diet to the nutrient-dense Whole30 — fast-food chains are taking note that consumers want more breakfast foods low in carbs.
+Some are offering totally new items, while others are sharing meal hacks and swap options for diners.

-Generally, however, people following a low-carb diet eat no more than 20% of their daily intake as carbs.
-For most people, that equates to about 120 calories of carbs, or about four slices of bread.
+Generally, however, most people following a low-carb diet eat no more than 15-20% of their daily calorie intake as carbs.
+For most people, that equates to about 120 calories of carbs, or about two slices of bread.

 While following a low-carb plan isn't for everyone, paying attention to the nutritional profile of your meals is a good habit to pick up, especially when you're dining out.

-Starbucks rolled out its Sous Vide Egg Bites almost two years ago and they're still the chain's breakfast items with the lowest carb count.
+Starbucks rolled out its Sous Vide Egg Bites three years ago and, out of all the chain's breakfast items, they have the lowest carb count.
 The Sous Vide Bacon and Gruyere Egg Bites have 9 grams of carbohydrates, 19 grams of protein and 20 grams of fat.
-Each "bite" is 150 calories but a serving has two portions.
-All Egg Bites on the menu, including egg white version and one with chicken chorizo, have fewer than 15 grams of carbs per serving.
+Each bite is 150 calories, but a full serving has two portions.
+All Egg Bites on the menu, including an egg white version and one with chicken chorizo, have fewer than 15 grams of carbs per serving.